Astronomical transit: In the Solar System

-One example of a transit involves the motion of a planet between a terrestrial observer and the Sun.
+One type of transit involves the motion of a planet between a terrestrial observer and the Sun.
 This can happen only with inferior planets, namely Mercury and Venus (see transit of Mercury and transit of Venus).

+Concerning the sun and moon seen from earth, there is a special and unique situation: the disk of the moon can appear smaller than the disk of the sun, but it can also appear larger.
+In the first case a transit of the moon in front of the sun, an annular solar eclipse occurs, while in later case the moon occults the sun, which is a total solar eclipse.

 However, because a transit is dependent on the point of observation, the Earth itself transits the Sun if observed from Mars.
 In the solar transit by the Moon captured during calibration of the STEREO B spacecraft's ultraviolet imaging, the Moon appears much smaller than it does when seen from Earth, because the spacecraft–Moon separation was several times greater than the Earth–Moon distance.

 The term can also be used to describe the motion of a satellite across its parent planet, for instance one of the Galilean satellites (Io, Europa, Ganymede, Callisto) across Jupiter, as seen from Earth.

 Although rare, cases where four bodies are lined up do happen.
 One of these events occurred on 27 June 1586, when Mercury transited the Sun as seen from Venus at the same time as a transit of Mercury from Saturn and a transit of Venus from Saturn.